Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/curated-knowledge-graph.md

 An individual concept is a subset of a CKG.
 It is a collection of nodes and edges.
 Each concept is organized around a _class header_ node.
 Given an individual class header node, a concept is defined as the set of all nodes and all relationships traversed by the set of all class threads that emanate from the class header node.
 If a property tree and JSON Schema node are associated with a class header, those nodes and edges are also included within the definition of a concept.

 (This NIP is a work in progress)

+# External References

+These ideas are described in more detail in [this article](https://prettygoodproject.substack.com/p/for-web-of-trust-to-succeed-it-must), [this article](https://prettygoodproject.substack.com/p/the-tapestry-model) and [this other article](https://prettygoodproject.substack.com/p/short-pitch-for-the-concept-graph).
+All 3 of these articles are somewhat out of date, but get across the basic ideas behind class threads and concepts.